janniec/Learning2Search_BioEnts/README.md

 ## Next Steps
 Legacy versions of Learning2Search apparently had the capability to perform [Entity Relation Recognition](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/demo/entityrelation).
 Given that models have been separated to train and predict on 1 entity at a time.
-There is an opportunity to use the predictions generated from the most successful model, cell-type, as entity-relation features in weaker models, such as protein.
+There is an opportunity to use the predictions generated from the more successful models, such as cell-type, as entity-relation features in weaker models, such as protein, to boost performance.